Welcome

 What does it mean if I am above a healthy weight range?

-Gaining too much weight during pregnancy can increase your risk of developing complications such as gestational diabetes, high blood pressure, having a bigger baby and complications during birth.
-It also means there is a greater chance of your baby becoming obese during childhood and adulthood.
-If you are concerned about your weight, talk to your GP, health professional or enrol in the Get Healthy in Pregnancy Program to receive advice from a health coach.
+Gaining weight that is above your healthy range during pregnancy can increase your risk of developing problems such as gestational diabetes, high blood pressure, having a bigger baby and problems during birth.
+It can also increase your baby’s risk of being above a healthy weight during childhood and adulthood.

 What does it mean if I am below a healthy weight range?